pebble-tree/node-foundationdb/README.md

 })
 ```

-[Async iterators](https://github.com/tc39/proposal-async-iteration) are a new javascript feature.
-They are available in NodeJS 10+, Typescript or Babel, or node 8 and 9 with the `node --harmony-async-iteration` flag.
-Or you can [iterate through them manually](#manual-async-iteration).
+[Async iteration](https://github.com/tc39/proposal-async-iteration) is a new javascript feature.
+It is available in NodeJS 10+, Typescript, Babel, and node 8 and 9 with the `node --harmony-async-iteration` flag.
+You can also [iterate an async iterator manually](#manual-async-iteration).

-*Danger 💣:* Remember that the body of the transaction may be executed multiple times.
+*Danger 💣:* Remember that your transaction body may be executed multiple times.
 This can especially be a problem for range reads because they can easily overflow the transaction read limit (default 1M) or time limit (default 5s).
 Bulk operations need to be more complex than a loop in a transaction.
 [More information here](https://apple.github.io/foundationdb/known-limitations.html#large-transactions)

-Internally `getRange` fetches the data over the network itself in batches, with a gradually increasing size.
+Internally `getRange` fetches the data in batches, with a gradually increasing batch size.

-Range reads work really well with tuple keys:
+Range reads work well with tuple keys:

 ```javascript
 const db = fdb.openSync().withKeyEncoding(fdb.encoders.tuple)